Why This Recipe Works

 Editors' Note: Nik Sharma's new book, The Flavor Equation: The Science of Great Cooking Explained in More Than 100 Essential Recipes, comes out in October 2020.
 You can pre-order it anywhere books are sold.

-- 4 pounds (about 2kg) russet or Yukon Gold potatoes, peeled and cut into quarters, sixths, or eighths, depending on size (see note)
+4 pounds (about 2kg) russet or Yukon Gold potatoes, peeled and cut into quarters, sixths, or eighths, depending on size (see notes)

 Adjust oven rack to center position and preheat oven to 450°F/230°C (or 400°F/200°C if using convection).
 Heat 2 quarts (2L) water in a large pot over high heat until boiling.
 Add 2 tablespoons kosher salt (about 1 ounce; 25g), baking soda, and potatoes and stir.
 Return to a boil, reduce to a simmer, and cook until a knife meets little resistance when inserted into a potato chunk, about 10 minutes after returning to a boil.